kodersky/golang-api-example/README.md

 ## Testing

-Command `$ ./start.sh` will build small docker container with Nginx as a reverse proxy. `go` command is not available there.
+Command `$ ./start.sh` will build **small** docker container optimized for production, thus `go` command is not available there.

-If you want to run `go` commands inside container like for example for testing `docker exec -it golang-api-example go test  ./...` please use `docker-compose-dev.yml` file.

-Run:
-1. `$ docker-compose -f docker-compose-dev.yml build`
-2. `$ docker-compose -f docker-compose-dev.yml up`

-Don't forget to run:

- `$ docker exec -i golang-example-api-db mysql -uroot -p"${password}" orders < db.sql`

-if you haven't run it before.
+Please use Golang on your host machine.

+## Databasr

+You can connect to DB from your host machine on port `33306`

 ## Troubleshoot: